-The Compensation Committee established the financial performance component for the year 2002 based on a schedule ranging from a financial performance percentage of 125% if the actual return on rate base was more than 105% of authorized return on rate base to 0% if the actual return on rate base was less than 100%.
-The Compensation Committee established the strategic adjustment component for the year 2002 on the basis of a schedule ranging from 25% if there was an increase in Company operating revenues as a result of acquisitions of more than 33%, to 0% if there was an increase in Company operating revenues as a result of acquisitions of less than 10%.
+The Compensation Committee established the financial performance component for the year 2002 based on a schedule ranging from a financial performance percentage of 125% if the actual return on rate base was more than 105% of authorized return on rate base to 0% if the actual return on rate base was less than 94%.
+The Compensation Committee established the strategic adjustment component for the year 2002 on the basis of a schedule ranging from 25% if there was an increase in Company operating revenues as a result of acquisitions of more than 33% to 0% if there was an increase in Company operating revenues as a result of acquisitions of less than 10%.

 Under the terms of the AIP, the Company's external auditors for the year in which the awards were granted will pay awards after completion of a review of the award calculations.
 If the awards are less than 20% of the Eligible Participant's annual wages, the award will be paid in cash.
-If the awards are 20% or more of the Eligible Participant's annual wages, the awards may be paid in restricted stock pursuant to the terms of the 2000 Plan, if the proposed amendments to the 2000 Plan are approved by shareholders.
+If the awards are 20% or more of the Eligible Participant's annual wages, the awards may be paid in restricted stock pursuant to the terms of the 2000 Plan.
 The restrictions applicable to the restricted stock will lapse in a series of three successive annual installments commencing on the first anniversary date after the end of the plan year for which the award was granted unless the Compensation Committee provides otherwise.
 Payment of the award under the AIP will be accelerated upon a change in control of the Company, as defined in the 2000 Plan.

-Based on the performance measurements in the AIP for the year ended December 31, 2002, Eligible Participants will be eligible for awards with respect to operating results for 2002.
-The Compensation Committee has not yet reviewed the final audited results for 2002 to determine the awards that will be made.
+Based on the performance measurements in the AIP for the year ended December 31, 2002, the Compensation Committee did not approve any awards.